GabrielVareilles/rails-matching/README.md

 ## Improving algorithm accuracy

-A way to improve our matching algorithm would be for instance to apply penalty when distance between two tastes is over 2 and decrease distance when it is equal or under 2.
+One way to improve our algorithm could be to apply an arbitrary penalty when the relative distance on a criterion is greater than 2.\
+In the same way we can apply a bonus if distance is equal or lower than 2.\

 In other words lets multiply by 1.5 distances when over 2, and by 0.5 otherwise.

 ### Ruby